amomen9/PostgreSQL/Backup/Manual Backup & Restore/README.md

 `•  -T tbs1_olddir=tbs1_newdir -T tbs2_olddir=tbs2_olddir ...:`

-Defines the tablespace mapping from the source cluster's path to the new cluster's path.
+Defines the tablespace mapping from the source cluster's path to the new cluster's path. (only applicable to plain backup format, has no effect on the tar format)

 `•  -z (also --gzip): `
 Enables gzip compression for the backup.